uzairsaddique/javascript-_fundaments/README.md

 function
 RegExp

-Mutable values are those which can be modified after creation Immutable values are those which cannot be modified after creation
+1-Mutable values are those which can be modified after creation 2-Immutable values are those which cannot be modified after creation

 It is important to note here that the variable in which the primitive value is stored can still be reassigned a new value as shown in Example 1, but the existing value can not be changed as shown in Example 2.
 A primitive value can be replaced, but it can't be directly altered